decentldotland/sender-protocol/README.md

 Licensing
 =========
-All of 1notif open-sourced codes go under the GPL-3.0 license.
+This repository is licensed under the GPL-3.0 license.
 [Read the license](./LICENSE)